 Friends and family sighted guiding training

-- Gain a better understanding of different sight loss conditions
+- Learn about different sight loss conditions

-- A chance to meet others in a similar situation
+- Meet others in a similar situation

 Learning how to guide someone